damianh/LittleForker/README.md

   3. **CooperativeShutdown**: allows a process to listen for a shutdown signal over a named pipe for a parent process to instruct a process to shut down.

+  4. **DI-friendly hosted services** for ASP.NET Core / Generic Host applications:
+     - `CooperativeShutdownHostedService` — listens for cooperative shutdown signals and stops the application when received.
+     - `WatchParentProcessHostedService` — monitors a parent process and stops the application when the parent exits.

 ## Installation

 ```bash